sessionstar/oopsla20-artifact/README.md

 #### <a name="examples-cont"></a> A.2 Description of Examples (Optional)

 In this section, we provide a short overview for each of the implemented examples.

-* Two Buyer
+- Two Buyer

     - source folder:  [examples/TwoBuyer](examples/TwoBuyer)
-    - explanation:Two Buyer is a canonical example for demonstrating business logic interactions.
+    - explanation: Two Buyer is a canonical example for demonstrating business logic interactions.
 It specifies a negotiation between two buyers and a seller to purchase a book.
 The Seller S sends the price of the book to Buyer A and Buyer B. The refinement ensures that the seller quotes the same price to both buyers.
 A and B negotiate and buyer B accepts to buy the book only if A contributes more to the purchase.

-* Negotiation
+- Negotiation

     - source folder:  [examples/Negotiation](examples/Negotiation)
     - explanation: This is a recursive protocol that describes a service agreement proposal between a producer P and a consumer C. The protocol starts by the producer P sending an initial proposal to C, the proposal contains the price of the service.
 Then C can either accept the proposal, or can send a counter proposal.